wvirany/blog/content/posts/gp_intro/index.md

 mean, cov = gp.predict(X_star)
 ```

-The following shows the GP fit under three different settings of these hyperparameters:
+The following shows the GP fit under three different settings of these hyperparameters, as well as the corresponding MLL values: